ubirch/zookeeper-service-discovery/README.md

 The project is organized into three modules:

 * `common`: it represents a collection of common tools.
 In particular, it provides, an abstraction on how to get started via [Apache Curator](https://curator.apache.org/).
 * `service`: it represents the service provider that offers an endpoint to create "cats".
 "Cats" created here are not fancy or anything.
+This service has a special function that will be only activated when the corresponding instance is has gained leadership over its kinds.
+This special function is the creation of yellow cats.
 * `discovery`: it represents the service consumer that calls on the service provider's endpoint to create cats.

 ## How to run